 You can change the location of translation memories, term bases, LiveDocs corpora, and Muses separately.
 Type or choose a folder for each of these in the boxes at the top.
 Or, click the Browse button, and find a folder in an Open window.

 For all other resources, there is one single folder.
 Change this folder in the Light resources box.
 Type or choose a folder, or click the Browse button, and find a folder in an Open window.

 It is not recommended to change these folders: Do it only if you are running low on disk space.

 Do not place these folders on network drives.
 This is not supported.
-If you need to share translation memories or other resources with others, consider using Language Terminal, a memoQ TMS cloud, or memoQ TMS for that.
+If you need to share translation memories or other resources with others, consider using Language Terminal, a memoQ cloud subscription, or memoQ server for that.